cboroson/ServiceBuster/README.md

 ### Topic resource settings

-All topics will be created with default settings and the following options enabled:
+All topics will be created with default settings and the following options enabled.
+There is currently no way to override these settings.
 * Partitioning
 * Batched operations
 * Duplicate detection

 ### Subscription resource settings

-All subscriptions will be created with default settings and the following options enabled:
+All subscriptions will be created with default settings and the following options enabled.
+There is currently no way to override these settings.
 * Deadlettering on message expiration

 ### Queue resource settings

-All topics will be created with default settings and the following options enabled:
+All topics will be created with default settings and the following options enabled.
+There is currently no way to override these settings.
 * Partitioning